Insurance- General Advice

 Note that some of the more basic policies may exclude 'volunteering work', but you need to explain to the company what you are actually doing.
 Make sure they don't think you will be working on big construction sites etc.

-An important aspect relating to all treks, climbs or travel in wilderness areas is that the policy needs to explicity cover Helicopter Search & Rescue.
-The costs of this can be extremely high and it is essential that it is covered.
+An important aspect relating to all treks, climbs or travel in wilderness areas is that the policy needs to explicitly cover Helicopter Search & Rescue.
+The costs of this can be extremely high and it is essential that it is covered, including the altitude you will be travelling.

 If you can get them to email you back with words to the effect of "We can confirm that these are the details of a policy that will cover you for your trek to X and climb of X to a maximum altitude of X including helicopter search and rescue, also including X activities and covering your shiny new X to the value of X" it will mean that there should be no questions later on if you come to claim.